ben-forster/revolt/README.md

-# revolt.go
+# Revolt.go

-Revolt.go is a Go package for writing bots and self-bots in Revolt easily.
-This project is a mantained and re-worked version of 5elenay's library [revoltgo](https://github.com/5elenay/revoltgo).
+Revolt.go is a Go package for writing bots and self-bots for Revolt.

 ## Features

-- Multiple event listen
+- Event listener
 - Easy to use
 - Supports self bots
-- Simple cache system
+- Cache system

+## Getting Started

-## Installation
+### Installation

-- Create a new project and init go.mod file. `go mod init example`
+- Create a new project and initiate the go.mod file. `go mod init example`
 - Install the package using `go get github.com/ben-forster/revolt`
+- Create your main bot file. `touch main.go`

 ## API Reference

-Click [here](https://pkg.go.dev/github.com/ben-forster/revolt@v0.0.1) for api reference.
+Click [here](https://pkg.go.dev/github.com/ben-forster/revolt@v0.0.1) for the library's API reference.

 ## Notice

-Please note that you will need the Go 1.20 to use revolt.
+Please note that you will need the Go 1.21 to use this library.

 This package is still under development and while you can create a working bot, the library is not finished.
-Create an issue if you would like to contribute.
+You can see a development roadmap [here](https://github.com/users/ben-forster/projects/8).
+Please create an issue if you would like to contribute.

 ## Ping Pong Example (Bot)